Jaycuppp/Computer_Shop_Website/README.md

-Using Django framework to create a computer shop website with a Product's Page and an Admin Page
+Using Django framework to create a sample computer shop website with a Product's Page and an Admin Page